Finalists Frequently Asked Questions

 15. How are Hosts and Fellows matched, i.e. how does placement work?

 Interviews take place in the host office.
-Finalists will be provided locations and directions to host offices.
+Finalists will be provided locations and directions to host offices, and are responsible for their transportation.

 16. When and how will a Host know if it is successful in getting a Fellow?